Privacy statement

 About this privacy statement

-We will update this privacy statement if any changes apply.
+The version of this Kiwa Register Privacy Statement was created in September 2024.
+This privacy statement will be periodically reviewed to ensure transparency towards individuals.
 If there are any material changes to the statement or in how Kiwa Register will use your personal data, we will either notify you by prominently posting such changes on our website or by directly sending you a notification.
+In the event of a conflict between this Kiwa Register privacy statement and the terms of any agreement(s) between a customer and Kiwa Register, the terms of those agreement(s) will control.

-Questions about your privacy at Kiwa Register?
+Questions about your privacy at Kiwa Register

 If you still have any questions regarding our privacy policy, you can contact our Privacy Officer, via e-mail: register.security@kiwa.nl.